Top Pick for

 There's even an auto-resistance feature that automatically changes the resistance level on your bike based on what the class instructor says.

-In terms of key specs, the 320CSX features a 9kg inertia flywheel that delivers 16 levels of magnetic resistance.
-The upright frame is designed to feel like you're riding a traditional bike, and this model can accommodate users weighing up to 125kg.
+In terms of key specs, the 225CSX features a 7kg inertia-enhanced flywheel, has a 5-inch high-contrast multicolour display and can accommodate users weighing up to 125kg.

-And because the Proform 320CSX has a price tag of $799, you'll have plenty of change left over from your $1,000 budget.
+And because the Proform 225CSX has a price tag of $799, you'll have plenty of change left from your $1,000 budget.

 If you're on an even tighter budget, the Celsius BK1 is the best exercise bike under $500.
 Not only is this model affordable and easy to use, but it also boasts an average rating of 4.6 out of 5 from over 70 rebel customer reviews.